 What is a Flojet Beer Pump?

 A beer pump is a device we use to pump draft beer long distances from a beer cooler without compromising the integrity of draft beer.
-Pumps are also used with brite tanks, and casks.
+Pumps are also used with brite tanks, and casks to dispense beer when added pressure is needed.

 In the event of a long beer run.
 Either a beer pump or mixed gas needs to be used.